webmate-io/webmate-sdk-js/README.md

 * There is a convenience builder for a BrowserSessionCrossbrowserAnalysis job that may be used to compare the layout of states / web pages from multiple Selenium sessions.
 * There is a convenience builder for a BrowserSessionRegressionAnalysis job that may be used to compare the layout of states / web pages from multiple Selenium sessions.

-This SDK pre-release gives access to a small subset of the features available in the API.
-The SDK will be completed over time.

 For a complete list of recent changes, please refer to the [changelog](CHANGES.md).